xrdocs/ncs5500/_tutorials/simple-scalable-programmable-sustainable-metro-with-cisco-ncs5500-nc5700.md

 ## Introduction

-As per [Cisco's Annual Internet Report](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html), the number of devices connected to IP networks will be more than three times the global population by 2023.
+According to the [Cisco's Annual Internet Report](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html), the number of devices connected to IP networks will be more than three times the global population by 2023.
 There will be 3.6 networked devices per capita by 2023, up from 2.4 networked devices per capita in 2018.
 There will be 29.3 billion networked devices by 2023, up from 18.4 billion in 2018.
-As per Gartner, by 2025 more than 75% of the computing data needs to be analyzed, processed, and stored near to the end users.
-New paradigms such as 5G introduction, video traffic continuous growth, IoT proliferation and cloud services model require unprecedented flexibility, elasticity and scale from the network.
-Increasing bandwidth demands and decreasing ARPU put pressure on reducing network cost.
+According to Gartner, by 2025 more than 75% of the computing data will need to be analyzed, processed, and stored closer to the end users.
+New paradigms such as 5G introduction, rapid growth in video traffic, and proliferation of IoT and cloud services model require unprecedented flexibility, elasticity and scale from the network.
+Increasing bandwidth demands and decreasing ARPU is putting pressure to reduce network cost.
 At the same time, services need to be deployed faster and more cost effectively to stay competitive.
 The metro network becomes the key to this transformation where we see services getting terminated and end users are looking for better experiences.
-In this article, we will discuss latest trends in the metro architecture and how communication service providers (CSPs) can design their network for optimised value proposition.
+In this article, we will discuss latest trends in the metro architecture and how communication service providers (CSPs) can design their network for optimized value proposition.

 ![Screenshot 2022-12-13 at 1.40.09 PM.png]({{site.baseurl}}/images/Screenshot 2022-12-13 at 1.40.09 PM.png)

-## Metro Architecture Trends
+## Metro Architecture Shift

 ![Screenshot 2022-12-13 at 1.52.45 PM.png]({{site.baseurl}}/images/Screenshot 2022-12-13 at 1.52.45 PM.png)

 We are seeing a [major architecture shift](https://blogs.cisco.com/sp/catching-the-next-wave-of-innovation-in-routing-and-automation) in the way the new metro fabric is evolving.
 Applications (8K Video, Gaming, AR/VR) are becoming more dynamic requiring differentiated user experiences and optimizing distributed compute and decomposed network resources in places where power and space are constrained.
-These trends has driven the evolution of our product portfolio with software capabilities and compact form-factors.
+These trends have driven the evolution of our product portfolio with enhanced software capabilities and compact form-factors.
 As we look into the future, the trends will require even more accelerated innovation.

-## Need for architecture transistions
+## Need for architecture transistion

 ![Screenshot 2022-12-13 at 5.23.19 PM.png]({{site.baseurl}}/images/Screenshot 2022-12-13 at 5.23.19 PM.png)

-In past CSPs used to build siloed networks for their mobile, enterprise and residential networks.
-But this is not helping the CSPs to maintain their networks efficiently.
+In the past CSPs used to build siloed networks for their mobile, enterprise and residential networks.
+But this creates challenges for them to maintain their networks efficiently.
 They need to move to a single transport network which allows them to move to faster service delivery.
 The [Converged Transport architecture](https://www.cisco.com/c/en/us/solutions/collateral/service-provider/converged-sdn-transport/at-a-glance-c45-744218.html) uses advanced features and technology to help CSPs design and migrate to a network prepared to scale to meet the stringent bandwidth and performance demands of their customers.
 At the fundamental level, it drives simplification into the CSP’s network and operations.

 Implementing the Converged Transport architecture will allow CSPs to realize the following business benefits: